meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 +++
-title = "Terminating the terminal case of Linux" date = "2021-09-25"
+title = "Terminating the terminal case of Linux" date = "2021-09-25" description = "A response of sorts to Amos's \"A terminal case of Linux\", in which I explain why a short async Rust program would fail to terminate sometimes."
 +++

 I remember it like it was yesterday.[^yesterday] It was a very calm and pleasant evening,